Dingle Church: History

 Fray Diego Álvarez of the Augustinians founded Dingle, then known as Baong, as a visita of Pototan in 1593.
 Pototan, a village then ruined, was briefly annexed to Baong after the former's population significantly decreased.
 Accordingly, a church was built in Baong.
 Around this time, Baong had a population of more than 1,000 and was a well-known place for recreation.
 Baong became a pueblo on its own right on April 23, 1611 before being annexed as a visita to Dumangas and Laglag respectively in 1629 and 1641.

 On April 28, 1823, Dingle was re-elevated into a pueblo after five years under Dumangas and 182 years under Laglag through the petition of a Dingleño teniente mayor (deputy gobernadorcillo) of Laglag, Don Juan Marcelino Dayot.

-In 1829, during the tenure of Don Juan Marcelino Dayot as gobernadorcillo of Dingle and Fray Juan Frayle as parish priest of Laglag, under which parish Dingle still belonged to, construction of the current church made of granite stone quarried from nearby Bulabog Putian mountains commenced.
+In 1829, during the tenure of Dayot as gobernadorcillo of Dingle and Fray Juan Frayle as parish priest of Laglag, under which parish Dingle still belonged to, construction of the current church made of granite stone quarried from nearby Bulabog Putian mountains commenced.
 On August 16, 1850, by order of governor-general Urbiztondo, Dingle became a parish independent from that of Laglag.
 Its first patron was St. Monica.
 It was later changed to the Assumption of Our Lady, and finally, to St. John the Baptist.